-Tune your SQL query and get better performance and save server cost.
+Tune your SQL query for better performance and save CPU utilization.

 - Check the predicates.
 Whether it is one query or multiple queries in a program, check every predicate in every query to ensure that they are indexable, stage 1, and as simple and straightforward as possible.